 So Mozilla doesn't care that some addons considered essential by their numerous users will die.
 Nice

 pretty much all the APIs that it makes sense to implement have been done.
 What remains is undocumented, deprecated or we've thought not worth bothering with (we could be wrong).

 According to Mozilla, some functionality isn't worth bothering with.
-The
+All that

-control and independence is truly off the charts.
+control and independence probably overwhelmed them.
 And the most important and revealing quote: